kzmijews/8bit-comp/doc/hw-arch-spec.md

 (Page Address Register).
 The last two address lines (`ADDR-BUS9` and `ADDR-BUS10`) are connected to the input of [demultiplexer](https://en.wikipedia.org/wiki/Multiplexer#Digital_demultiplexers) (DEMUX), the output of DEMUX is connected to the `CS1`
 (Chip Select) input of the memory chip, which makes accessible only one memory chip (out of four) during the code execution.
-`PAR` is 4-bits size shift register built on D-Type Flip-Flops, for this application we are using TTL chip 74\*173.
+`PAR` is 4-bits size shift register built on D-Type Flip-Flops, for this application TTL chip 74\*173 was used.
 As a memory four **KM6264BKS-10L** chips were used which gives us 4 blocks of 8KB, 32KB of memory in total devided into 2^4 (maximum value kept by `PAR`) * 4 (number of memory chips) = 64 pages (each page of 512B).
 The last thing is the capability to switch memory module between two modes: